 current exhibits

-What's on display at the museum?
+What's on Exhibit at the museum?

 Philadelphia’s history starts at the Delaware River.
 Our exhibitions tell not only the story of the city’s maritime history but also the cultural and environmental impact of our local waterways from before William Penn’s arrival to today.